Image

 An ideal combination of rural community and progressive capabilities, Blue Earth is proud to be home to nearly 300 businesses, both large and small.
 Located at the intersection of Highways 169 and 90, Blue Earth offers an ideal location for distribution centers.
 The city is also home to two industrial parks.
 Moreover, Blue Earth has the high-speed internet and fiber connections every business wants thanks to BEVCOMM.

-Ample Available Land & Buildings
+Available Land & Buildings

 Contact Amy Schaefer, Economic Development Specialist, at 515.578.0096 for additional information on the excellent development sites at the crossroads of US Highway 169 and Interstate 90 – the nation’s longest freeway.
 We’re also only 30 minutes west of Interstate 35.